dejwkubikson/WGE-Coursework/README.txt

 - Added loading voxel map from XML files.
 - Added sound effects that are different for each block.
 - Added a block that appears when one is destroyed.
 Still needs physics.

+13/03/2019
+- Created a 'trigger' that starts when the player is near the NPC.
+- Disabled player movement when dialogue starts.
+- Loading dialogue from XML file.